aczid/ru_crypto_engineering/README.md

 It is not advised to use the packed s-boxes configuration on devices other than the ATtiny.
-The timing quantization of unpacking code is device-specific and may misbehave due to different instruction timing; in such cases it's probably best to disable the packed s-boxes entirely.
+The timing quantization of unpacking code is device-specific and may misbehave due to different instruction timing; in such cases it may be best to disable the packed s-boxes entirely.

 Authors
 =======